wdrol/wdrol.github.io/other/wiki/build-a-responsive-web-page/build-a-responsive-web-page.md

 ## Part Three - Enhancements
 > Work in Progress...

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, in culpa qui officia deserunt mollit anim id est laborum.
+Here in Part Three, we'll cleanup the files from Part Two and discuss enhancements like content management systems, front-end frameworks, and application frameworks.

 <br>

 ### Cleanup for Web Server
 In Part Two, we had a small number of files inside a single folder.
 On a real website, we'll have many files and folders.
-To start with, let's rename the file named `detail.html` to `index.html`.
+To start with, let's rename `detail.html` to `index.html`.
 This file is often used as the website's default document (normally the home page).
 Let's also add folders for `images`, `scripts`, and `styles`.
 We can cut and paste the styles and scripts directly from our `index.html` document into two new files named `website.css` and `website.js`.
 Here's what it should look like now:

 ![cleanup-01.png](/solutions/development/build-a-responsive-web-page/cleanup-01.png)